 Citizens Legal Justified Use of Non-Deadly & Deadly Force in defense of people, places, things and law enforcement with Portland attorney John Chapman.
 This three hour comprehensive module is a power packed real life delivery on how the law affects you and your decisions, when employing a firearm for self defense.
 Never seen before because of your “Total Participant Involvement”

 ***Stand Alone Not Eligible For Permit***

-This is a module of our NRA Certified Personal Protection in the Home
+This is a module included with our NRA Certified Personal Protection Inside the Home

-These classes will fill up quickly so signup today!
+NEXT AVAILABLE DATES: MDW Guns in Waterford, January 30th, February 27th or March 27th These classes will fill up quickly so signup today! $35

 We also give you the tools to access local, state and federal firearm related laws 24/7 at your leisure.